nktoan/nktoan.github.io/aboutme.md

-I'm **Khanh-toan**, a junior majoring in Computer Science in Ho Chi Minh University of Science.
+I'm **Khanh-toan Nguyen**, a junior majoring in Computer Science in Ho Chi Minh University of Science.